romland/llemmings/README.md

 ## Contributing and pull requests
-Anyone can contribute.
+You can contribute.
 Don't be afraid.
 Blame the LLM.

 Any pull requests are welcome, just make sure you ...say which prompt(s) you used
 ...say which LLM was used (if you want to be fancy, you can disclose temperature, etc)

 Just make sure that if you cheated, flag the line with a "HUMAN: ..." comment in the code.

+## Compiling, installing, running
+Just double click `index.html`.

 ## An example